Ravindra Singh Bisht: Career highlights and achievements

 Dr. Bisht, generally considered to be an expert on Indus valley civilization, has led many excavations related to the study of the civilization.
 Excavation projects at Dholavira in Kutch district of Gujarat, Banawali in Hissar district of Haryana, Semthan in Pulwama district of Jammu and Kashmir, Chechal in Vaishali district, and Sarai Mound in Nalanda district of Bihar, and Sanghol in Ludhiana district of Punjab are some of them.

 Another achievement credited to D. Bisht is the conservation of several Indian national monuments.
 During his stint as the Deputy Director stationed in Haryana, he was instrumental in the conservation of 11 monuments in Narnaul, the place where one of the first battles of Indian Rebellion of 1857 was fought by Pran Sukh Yadav and Rao Tula Ram against the British.
-He has assisted in the prelimniery survey and research of Ta Prohm, the combodian temple of 12th century.
+He has assisted in the prelimniery survey and research of Ta Prohm, the Cambodian temple of 12th century.
 He was also involved in the conservation activities of several monuments in other north Indian states.

 Another area of work of Dr. R. S. Bisht was in setting up and maintenance of museums across the country.
 He was involved in the establishment of Swatantrata Sangram Sangrahalaya museum at Red Fort, Delhi, Vishveshvaranand Vedic Research Institute museum in Hoshiarpur and the museum at the Department of Archaeology and Museum in Chandigarh.
 He has contributed towards the renovation, rearrangement and redesigning of museums at the Darbar Hall in Sangrur, Punjab, Darbar Hall, Old Fort, Patiala, Ratnagiri and Ropar.
 He has also played part in conducting several exhibitions such as the ones at Sultanpur Lodhi, Kurukshetra, Kamagata Maru nagar and Rani ki vav, special displays of excavated materials from Banawali and Dholavira and an exclusive exhibition of Neolithic, Copper-Bronze age and Megalithic Cultures of India since Independence held at the National Museum, New Delhi, on the sidelines of the World Archaeological Congress of 1994.

 Dr. Bisht is also known to have contributed towards the dissemination of knowledge by way of his activities in the realm of teaching.
 He was instrumental in designing training programmes, both class room and field trainings for the Archaeological Survey of India.
 He has also taught at the Institute of Archeology, New Delhi during a period from 1986 to 1997.
 He has also delivered special lectures at various colleges and institutes in India and once, in Sharon, Connecticut, USA, in 1992, when he delivered a lecture on Dolavira on invitation from the Association for Harappan Studies, USA.
 Dr. Bisht has also published several research articles.
 A New Model of Harappan Town Planning as Revealed at Dholavira, Kutch: A Surface Study of its Plan and Architecture, being a notable one.